 Donating to the museum Beelden aan Zee is becoming even more attractive

 The collection and exhibitions of the museum Beelden aan Zee are unique in the Netherlands and of very high quality.
 The museum wants to continue to expand its special collection of contemporary sculpture.
-Images that the museum wants to acquire are often very expensive.
+Sculptures that the museum wants to acquire are often very expensive.
 The same applies to the exhibitions.
 Therefore the museum appeals to private benefactors to contribute to the collection and the organization of exhibitions through donations, gifts, bequests and legacies.
 This is not only about large amounts; small amounts are also more than welcome.

 As of January 1st, 2012, the Geefwet, a gift and inheritance tax act regarding charitable giving in the Netherlands, has made it even more attractive to donate to the museum Beelden aan Zee.
 With this act, donations to cultural institutions such as the museum Beelden aan Zee are more fiscally attractive.
 In concrete terms, this means that, after deductions, a donation of €1.000 per year would cost only € 350 (assuming an effective tax rate of 52%).
-The duration of the Grant Act has been extended to January 1, 2019.

 Certain criteria apply to invoke the benefits of the Grant Act.
 See an overview of the most important questions: